Stone Mountain - Natural Wonder and Source of Historical Controversy

 I stitched this panorama with a dozen of separate frames.

 The railroad brought visitors and helped with quarry operations.
-Land owners built hotels, restaurants, store, etc. to ensure tourists and quarry workers had all amenities that needed while at Stone Mountain.
+Landowners built hotels, restaurants, stores, etc. to ensure tourists and quarry workers had all the amenities that needed while at Stone Mountain.

 The Stone Mountain train no longer brings tourists from far away - it only makes a loop around the mountain catering mostly to young visitors.